wso2/docs-is/en/docs/learn/provisioning-users-to-hubspot.md

 7. Login to HubSpot.
 8. On the navigation panel, click **contacts**.
 You will see that the user you created in WSO2 IS has also been created in HubSpot.
-9. Then try to edit user details through the user portal as follows.
+9. Then try to edit user details through the my account as follows.

     ![personal-info](../assets/img/tutorials/personal-info.png)